openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 This mode prioritizes high throughput, balancing between latency and power.
 It is best suited for tasks involving multiple jobs, like inference of video feeds or large numbers of images.

 #### ov::hint::PerformanceMode::LATENCY
 This mode prioritizes low latency, providing short response time for each inference job.
 It performs best for tasks where inference is required for a single input image, like a medical analysis of an ultrasound scan image.
-It also fits the tasks of real-time or nearly real-time applications, such as an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.
+It also fits the tasks of real-time or near real-time applications, such as an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.
-Note that currently the `ov::hint` property is supported by CPU and GPU devices only.
+Note that the `ov::hint` property is currently supported by CPU and GPU devices only.

 To enable performance hints for your application, use the following code:
 @sphinxdirective